20 Relaxing Fall Getaways

 Pennsylvania Dutch Country, better known as Lancaster, Pa., is an idyllic place to visit during the harvest season.
 There are apple orchards ripe for the picking, corn mazes that hearken back to a simpler time and farmers markets bursting with homemade baked goods and fresh produce.
 Just 30 minutes northeast, you’ll find “Antiques Capital, U.S.A.” in Adamstown, home to over 3,000 antique dealers, traditional Pennsylvania Dutch cuisine and, of course, that Amish charm.

 Walla Walla, Washington

 If you’re looking for a scenic wine tour to kick off the autumn season, skip the tourists of Napa and head straight for Walla Walla, a hot, new destination for wine connoisseurs.
 Not only is the region home to more than 120 wineries, but Walla Walla was also named “Friendliest Small Town” by both USA Today and Rand McNally.
 Head to Maryhill Winery to indulge in wine tasting and live music in the vineyard’s gorge, surrounded by breathtaking scenery.

 Mackinac Island, Michigan

 Located in Lake Huron, this island resort is not only a National Historic Landmark, but it is also a portal back in time to when Victorian architecture was prominent and the only modes of transportation were foot, bicycle or horse.
-Mackinac Island is known for its opulent fall foliage in October, and it is also famous for its fudge.
+Mackinac Island is known for its opulent fall foliage, and it is also famous for its fudge.
 In fact, many of the island’s confectioners have been making fudge for more than a century.